 One example is the Dream Team Tadley Combination Mattress, which are labed as “non-turn” for easy care and maintenance.

-A Tadley mattress has a cosy knitted cover on top, underneath that there is i-Fibre comfort layer and pressure-relieving memory foam.
+A Tadley mattress (priced at £499 for a double size) has a cosy knitted cover on top, underneath that there is i-Fibre comfort layer and pressure-relieving memory foam.
 Lastly there is a layer of pocket springs, giving you enhanced pressure relief.
 On the bottom there is a supportive base fabric, which holds the mattress together.

 As you can see from the composition and materials used inside the mattress, it is designed to sleep only on one side of it.